 When the paint sealant finishes drying it will be as gloss as it is going to be without buffing or wiping, and the surface has the best protection possible.

-The clear sealants can be applied to paint, glass, chrome and plastic trim.
+Clear sealants can be applied to paint, glass, chrome and plastic trim.
 The most important thing is to apply an even coating and then leave it alone.

-In addition to sealing and protecting, waxes and sealants also improve the appearance of freshly washed and polished paint.
+In addition to sealing and protecting, both waxes and sealants also improve the appearance of freshly washed and polished paint.

-Once your car is waxed, it’s time to move on to Car Interior Cleaning.
+Once your car is waxed, it’s time to move on to Car Interior Cleaning!